krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

   that needs more heap than **-Xmx** - it is not a memory leak
 * **gray area between** - these are cases when we allocate memory indefinitely, but our application needs these Objects

-How we can detect memory leak?
+How can we detect memory leaks?
 At the end of each _GC cycle_ you can find such an entry in GC logs at _info_ level:

 ```
 GC(11536) Pause Young (Normal) (G1 Evacuation Pause) 6746M->2016M(8192M) 40.514ms